Daspy11/the-stu-art-v2/content/Things/My Life.md

 **September 2019** - I scrape through my A-levels, earning an underwhelming B in mathematics, B in computer science, and D in further mathematics.
 Consequently, I was [[Failure CV|rejected]] from my first choice university - [Loughborough University](https://en.wikipedia.org/wiki/Loughborough_University).
 Whether due to good marks in my Extended Project Qualification, good luck, or just declining standards, my second choice, [Cardiff University](https://en.wikipedia.org/wiki/Cardiff_University), accepted me to study computer science.
 Also in September, I founded [[Wutzu]], and would begin work on it during my first year of study.

-**January 2020** - A girl I'd been on a few dates with let me down gently, but invited me to attend Cardiff's [[debating]] society.
-I'd had a rather sad and isolated first semester due from a combination of remaining low mood from the last 2 years, my continued feverous work on Wutzu, and my bad habit for unintentionally avoiding people.
+**January 2020** - A girl I'd been on a few dates with invited me to attend Cardiff's [[debating]] society.
+I'd had a rather isolated first semester stemming from my continued feverous work on [[Wutzu]], and my bad habit for unintentionally avoiding people.
 I decided to attend, and made fast friends within the odd group of eclectic nerds.

 **March 2020** - Wutzu launches just as the COVID-19 pandemic hits the country and all students are told to return home.